GoogleCloudPlatform/nvidia-merlin-on-vertex-ai/README.md

 Commercial recommenders are trained on huge datasets, often several hundreds of terabytes in size.
 At this scale, data preprocessing steps often take much more time than training recommender machine learning models.
 [NVTabular](https://developer.nvidia.com/nvidia-merlin/nvtabular) - a core component of *Merlin* - is a feature engineering and preprocessing library designed to effectively manipulate terabytes of recommender system datasets and significantly reduce data preparation time.

 In this repo we demonstrate how to operationalize NVTabular data preprocessing workflows using Vertex AI Pipelines and multi-GPU processing nodes.
-The repo includes two samples of reusable and customizable data preprocessing pipelines developed using [Kubeflow Pipelines SDK](https://www.kubeflow.org/docs/components/pipelines/sdk/sdk-overview/) and [Google Cloud pipeline components](https://cloud.google.com/vertex-ai/docs/pipelines/build-pipeline#google-cloud-components).
+The repo includes one sample of reusable and customizable data preprocessing pipeline developed using [Kubeflow Pipelines SDK](https://www.kubeflow.org/docs/components/pipelines/sdk/sdk-overview/) and [Google Cloud pipeline components](https://cloud.google.com/vertex-ai/docs/pipelines/build-pipeline#google-cloud-components).

-The first pipeline demonstrates how to process large CSV datasets managed in [Google Cloud Storage](https://cloud.google.com/storage).
-The second pipeline digests source data from [Google BigQuery](https://www.google.com/search?q=bigquery&oq=bigquery&aqs=chrome..69i57j0i512l9.1610j0j15&sourceid=chrome&ie=UTF-8)
+The pipeline demonstrates how to process large CSV datasets managed in [Google Cloud Storage](https://cloud.google.com/storage).

 ### Training large-scale deep learning recommender models